-Mom Shoots Suspected Carjacker Trying To Take SUV With Kids Inside
+Mom Shoots Suspected Car Thief Trying To Take SUV With Kids Inside

-DALLAS (CBSDFW.COM) – A suspected carjacker is in the hospital after a North Texas woman shot him as he tried to take off in her SUV with her two children in the backseat.
+DALLAS (CBSDFW.COM) – A suspected car thief is in the hospital after a North Texas woman shot him as he tried to take off in her SUV with her two children in the backseat.

 The incident happened just after 10:00 p.m.
 Wednesday, when Dallas police say the woman stopped for gasoline at a Shell station on Camp Wisdom Road.